 Another possible explanation for the wide range of scores is that since most of these schools have such high admissions rate, they need to accept a wider range of students to fill up their classes.
 Some of these schools take almost every student who applies and, thus, have wider ranges of scores.

 It's not necessarily a bad thing that these schools have lower SAT requirements.
 It may simply mean that the school is prioritizing other admissions criteria or that the school is opening their school to a wider range of students.

-A lot of other colleges, including prestigious schools like Bryn Mawr, Bard, and George Washington University, are no longer requiring the SAT for admission.
+A lot of other colleges, including prestigious schools like Bryn Mawr, Wake Forest, and George Washington University, are no longer requiring the SAT for admission.
 This decision doesn't mean that these aren't excellent colleges; they just no longer think the SAT is the best criteria for admission to their university.

 However, some of the schools on the list above are not very academically rigorous.
 If you're looking for an intellectually challenging school, you may want to look elsewhere.

 Even worse, there are schools out there that simply exist to make money, and innocent students end up stuck with hundreds of thousands of dollars of debt.
 While for-profit schools are usually the worst offenders, some non-profits also have lower education quality and leave students with few job prospects after graduation.

 Be wary and do your research when considering where to apply to college.
 When selecting colleges to apply to, you should instead consider whether the college is your best fit, asking questions such as: